phramusca/CookAndFreeze/README.md

 # CookAndFreeze

-This Android application serves at managing your recipients stored in your freezer (or elsewhere).
+With `CookAndFreeze` for Android, easily manage recipients (content and frozen date) stored in your freezer (or elsewhere).

 ## Creating self-adhesive labels